bruno2kd/Item-catalog/README.md

 ## How to run:

-1) Create a database on postgresql with the name catalogoestilo.
+1) Create a database on postgresql with the name estile.
 To run the application python 2 is needed.

 2) Run the file models.py